lchaloupsky/Medical-Reports-Generator/czech_gpt2/README.md

 # Czech GPT-2

 ## Overview
-This part contains code for fine-tuning the GPT-2 language models to any specified data.
-For the purposes of the diploma thesis it is used to fine-tune the Czech GPT-2 language model from English GPT2 using the trasnfer learning.
+Czech GPT-2 part contains code for fine-tuning the GPT-2 language models to any specified data.
+For the purposes of the diploma thesis it is used to fine-tune the Czech GPT-2 language model from English GPT2 by transfer learning.
+Link to the trained models can be found below.

+The training process and the code is based on this article - [Faster than training from scratch — Fine-tuning the English GPT-2 in any language with Hugging Face and fastai v2](https://medium.com/@pierre_guillou/faster-than-training-from-scratch-fine-tuning-the-english-gpt-2-in-any-language-with-hugging-f2ec05c98787)

+## Trained Models
+All trained Czech GPT-2 models are available [here](TODO).

-## Prerequisites
+## Requirements
 All code was tested with the following configuration:
 * Python - 3.8.6 GCCcore-10.2.0
 * CUDA - 11.1